Diana’s team devoted time to ‘upstaging’ Charles, newly-released documents claim

 The document claims also claims Diana was “more skilled in the media battle” than Charles

-Diana, Princess of Wales, was considered "far more" adept at navigating the media landscape than Charles, then Prince of Wales, Irish officials were informed three decades ago.
+Diana, Princess of Wales, was considered "far more" adept at navigating the media landscape than Charles, then Prince of Wales, newly-declassified documents have revealed.

-Newly declassified documents from the National Archives of Ireland reveal that her staff were actively engaged in "upstaging" St James' Palace during their highly publicised separation.
+The documents from the National Archives of Ireland reveal that Diana’s staff were actively engaged in "upstaging" St James' Palace during their highly publicised separation.

 These files also shed light on Charles's two-day visit to Ireland in June 1995, following his 1992 split from Diana.